 Endangered Status of the Shad

 Shad numbers are massively reduced in Britain compared to several decades ago.
 Overfishing has played a part.
 Although shad had not been a food fish in Britain since the 1800s it is still caught and disposed of as bycatch.
 However, the biggest cause of the reduction of shad numbers is obstructions built into rivers such as dams, sluices, weirs and pumping stations.
 These structures have disrupted migratory patterns of shad and been the major cause of decimated shad numbers.
 A further problem is that these structures are often created to be ‘fish friendly’ and are passable by trout and salmon but cannot be passed by the smaller and weaker shad.
 Shad also need clean and clear water and pollution caused by industry has played a part in reducing numbers.
 Today shad are absent from many areas where they were once abundant.
-In many major European rivers such as the Rhine, Elbe and Thames the shad are no longer present and shad are no longer found in landlocked European countries where they used to be present during their migrations along rivers.
+Many major European rivers such as the Rhine, Elbe and Thames are now devoid of shad and they are no longer found in landlocked European countries where they used to be present during their migrations along rivers.
 The rivers Usk, Wye and the River Severn are rare UK rivers where shad are known to spawn, but only remnant populations remain in other major rivers where the shad used to be common.